 - Elastic Load Balancing and Host logs that show the latency changes and availability.

 Most of the AWS monitoring systems are either fit for logs or metrics, instead of giving importance to both of these equally.
-To make sure that all of your infrastructures is covered, find a solution that allows you to cover both metrics and logs or use a stack.
+To make sure that all of your infrastructure is covered, find a solution that allows you to cover both metrics and logs or use a stack.

-AWS vpc Network monitoring
+AWS vPC Network monitoring

 The following logs can be used to keep an eye on the VPC and any anomalies can be detected and fixed: